Doing business in Mexico

 Each month we offer our clients, learners and friends in the industry, free briefings and expert advice for living and working in different cultures.
 We'll email each monthly cultural newsletter directly to you, all you have to do is subscribe.

-Mexico’s culture is generally group-oriented.
-Building lasting and trusting personal relationships is therefore very important to most Mexicans, who often find it essential to establish strong bonds prior to closing any deals.
-Personal networks may open doors and solve problems that would otherwise be very difficult to master, therefore maintaining honest and cordial relations is crucial.
+Mexico’s culture is generally group oriented.
+Building strong personal relationships is vital.
+Trust is often established through face-to-face interactions and long-term relationships.
+Business dealings may move more smoothly once a strong personal rapport is established.
+Personal networks may open doors and solve problems that would otherwise be difficult to master, therefore maintaining honest and cordial relations is crucial.

-Meetings may appear somewhat chaotic, with frequent interruptions and several parallel conversations, but business is a serious matter in Mexico.
+Meetings may appear somewhat disordered, with interruptions and several parallel conversations, but business is a serious matter in Mexico.
 Do not take this personally, it does not indicate a lack of interest.
 It is unrealistic to expect initial meetings to lead to straight decisions.
-In addition, it is rare to get open opinions at the conference table, so watch for subtle clues and use other opportunities such as one-on-one conversations or business dinners to learn more.
+In addition, it is rare to get open opinions at early meetings, so watch for subtle clues and use other opportunities such as one-on-one conversations or business dinners to learn more.

 Expect negotiations to be slow and protracted.
-Be prepared to make several trips if necessary to achieve your objectives.
-Relationship building, information gathering, bargaining, and decision making may take considerable time.
+Relationship building, information gathering, bargaining, and decision-making may take time.
 Attempts to rush the process are unlikely to produce better results and may be viewed as offensive.
-Remember, Mexicans can be very shrewd and tough negotiators.
-They are used to hard bargaining and often do a lot of haggling.
-Surprisingly strong emotions and many exaggerations may accompany the process.
+Remember, Mexicans can be tough negotiators.

 Finally, when doing business in Mexico, you will find that first names are not always used initially as they are reserved for family and close friends.
 Wait for someone to address you by your first name before doing so yourself.
 People have three names: their first name, their paternal name and their maternal name.
 Written, they will use all three (or the third will be often abbreviated with the first letter), but verbally they will use the first two.
 For example, Maria Vazquez Laredo would introduce herself as Maria Vazquez, or Señora/Señorita Vazquez.